clearlinux/clear-linux-documentation/source/tutorials/nvidia.rst

          sudo systemctl daemon-reload

    c.
-Add the service as a depndency to the |CL| updates trigger causing the
+Add the service as a dependency to the |CL| updates trigger causing the
       service to run after every update.

       .. code-block:: bash